DhruvNITDelhi/SolarCast/README.md

 ## 🎯 Product Overview

-SolarCast is designed with a clean, reliable, and product-level interface.
+SolarCast is designed with a clean, reliable interface.
 It takes crucial solar system parameters and geographical location to compute the expected power output.

 ### Key Features
 *   **Real-time Forecasting:** 24-hour generation forecast using live data.